PLAN YOUR TRIP

 Top Towns and Cities

 The most popular tourist destination in the UK is unsurprisingly London as it is the capital.
-London has 8 times more visitors than the second most visited city in the UK.
-People love visiting London because it is full of culture.
-The best museums and galleries in the world are in London, most of which are free.
-London also provides many options to see the most beautiful panoramic views such as the London Eye and a variety of rooftop bars.
+The capital attracts 8 times more travelers than the second most visited city in the UK.
+People love visiting this city because it is full of culture.
+The best museums and galleries in the world are located there, most of which are free.
+It also provides many options to see the most beautiful panoramic views such as the London Eye and a variety of rooftop bars.

-Edinburgh is the second most visited city in the UK, known for its low crime rate and rich heritage it is understandable that Edinburgh is so popular.
+Edinburgh is the second most visited city, known for its low crime rate and rich heritage it is understandable that Edinburgh is so popular.
 In England, Manchester is the second top city after London.
-Manchester has amazing cuisine; an assortment of museums and incredible nightlife and its number of overseas visitors is rising by 10% a year.
+Manchester has amazing cuisine; an assortment of museums and incredible nightlife and its number of overseas tourists is rising by 10% a year.

-The top three activities in which international visitors participated in during their visit to the UK included dining in restaurants, shopping and going to the pub.
+The top three activities in which international tourists participated in during their visit included dining in restaurants, shopping and going to the pub.

-10% of all visits to the UK included a visit to the beach.
+10% of all visits included a visit to the beach.
 This rises to 33% for those visiting Wales.

 Walking in the countryside was the most popular outdoor leisure pursuit.
 This was particularly high in the South West and Scotland (41%).

-9% of visits to the UK include a trip to the theatre, this rises to 15% in London.
+9% of visits include a trip to the theatre, this rises to 15% in London.

 Sightseeing is the most common activity, with 16% of those only in the UK for a day doing some form of sightseeing.

-International visitors described a possible trip to the UK as education over anything else.
+International travellers described a possible trip to the UK as education over anything else.

-The Tate Modern is the most popular attraction in London, with 5.9 million visitors in 2018.
+The Tate Modern is the most popular attraction in the capital, with 5.9 million visitors in 2018.
 This is followed by the British Museum (5.8 million) and the National Gallery (5.7 million).

-47% of people stated that they associate the UK with Museums, it is also the most popular attraction in London.
+47% of people stated that they associate the United Kingdom with Museums, it is also the most popular attraction in London.

 Wildlife attractions had a 4% participation rate, increasing to 6% amongst those visiting the South West, London and Scotland.